-Mr. Malliki: Thank you, Mr. Speaker.
-My questions are not for the Minister of Health today, but I want to instead question our Premier.

-(interpretation ends) Thank you, Mr. Speaker.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+My questions are not for the Minister of Health today, but I want to instead question our Premier. (interpretation ends) Thank you, Mr. Speaker.
 My questions are for the Minister of Executive and Intergovernmental Affairs.

-Mr. Speaker, as the minister is aware, I represent two non-decentralized communities that suffer from a high rate of poverty.
+Mr. Speaker, as the minister is aware, I represent two non-decentralized communities that suffer from high rates of poverty.

-Mr. Speaker, I believe that the best cure for poverty is a job, which is why I continue to advocate from my constituency in this area.
+Mr. Speaker, I believe that the best cure for poverty is a job, which is why I continue to advocate for my constituents in this area.

-As the minister is aware, his department business plan and his own minister mandate letter indicates that current priority is to "initiate a review of decentralization of department and corporation's office in the communities."
+As the minister is aware, his department's business plan and his own ministerial mandate letter indicate that a current priority is to "initiate a review of the decentralization of department and corporation offices in the communities."

-Mr. Speaker, when I last raised this issue in the House exactly eight months ago today.
-The minister told me that work would be immediate.
-Can the minister update me today on the status of the decentralized review? (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, when I last raised this issue in the House exactly eight months ago today, the minister told me that work would begin "immediately."
+Can the minister update me today on the status of the decentralization review? (interpretation) Thank you, Mr. Speaker.